karloscarweber/KonaScript/grammar.md

 # Grammar
-Trying to write a Grammer almost as small as Lua's in Extended BNF.
+Trying to write a Grammar almost as small as Lua's in Extended BNF.
 To start, we'll mirror Lua's Grammar, then make changes. {A} means 0 or more As.
 [A] means an optional A. Names and repetitions terminated by a quotation mark "?", are optional.

 To begin, the program is a number of declarations ending with an **EOF** termination symbol.
 ```grammar